bkielbasa/developer20/content/post/hate-go/index.md

 We have generics since [1.18](https://go.dev/blog/go1.18).
 Until then, the argument was valid.
 I didn't feel the need for generics myself but it looks like there's a huge number of people that needed that.

 To be fair, before the 1.18 release we did have generics in Go.
 One example is the method `make()`.
-The problem is that we couldn't create our generic functions or types.
+The problem is that we couldn't create our own generic functions or types.
 Because of that, to make our code generic we had to use `interface{}` and validate the type in runtime.
 As you may guess, it can lead to some mistakes that lead to a runtime panic.
 A good example of such a function is [map/reduce and filter](https://www.reddit.com/r/golang/comments/1m25a1/map_reduce_and_filter_in_go/) operations.

 It's not the case anymore.
 Of course, we have to wait sometime to have [libraries](https://pkg.go.dev/golang.org/x/exp/slices) in the standard library but it's now just a matter of time.